 Animation for Sound

-Human-Cyborg Relations is AI for converting static sounds into dynamic, immersive audio experiences.
+Human-Cyborg Relations converts static sounds into dynamic, immersive audio experiences.
 All proceeds support FIRST.

 I am Michael Perl.
 I am a nine-time founder with a degree in Music, Science, and Technology from Stanford.